Traftmine/MENTAL-ARITHMETIC/README.md

 # Mental Arithmetic

-A program in order to train your brain in calculations New features are incoming
+A program in order to train your brain in calculations.

+New features are incoming